-Our Whistleblowing non-executive Director continues to visit across the Board area and promote his role and speak with colleagues as well as internal and external communications and media.
+Our Guardians and Whistleblowing non-executive Director continues to visit across the Board area and promote their roles and speak with colleagues as well as internal and external communications and media.

 This has been of great value to the Board and has given the Standards good visibility in some of our more remote and rural areas.
 Reports have been provided on the findings of the visits.
-Details of the extent of the visits is also included in the annual report.
+Details of the extent of the visits is also included in the annual report from the WB and Guardians.